Anraj-J/Anraj-J/README.md

 I have experience as a Web Development Intern at Civiconnect where I got the opportunity to work with the Smithsonian Institution on a development project for one of their historical archives.
 I also implemented a web development project to support business partners in digital transformation from inception through delivery.

-I am currently working at AutoTrader as a data & automation intern for the Fall 2024 term!
+I just finished 4 months at AutoTrader as a data engineering intern for the Fall 2024 term!

-- 🔭 I’m currently working on [Convivial](https://github.com/Anraj-J/Convivial)

-- 👯 I’m looking to keep improving [ReadMember](https://github.com/Anraj-J/ReadMember)

 - 🤝 I worked with a team to make [ChamberCrawler3000](https://github.com/Anraj-J/DungeonCrawlerRPG)

 - ⚡ Visit my Website! **https://jejianraj.com/**